8th Annual Global Conference on Energy Efficiency

 14:00 - 17:30

-Powering the Future: Leveraging digitalisation for whole system efficiency
+Powering the Future: Leveraging digitalisation for efficiency, resilience and decarbonisation

 Event led by the IEA Digital Demand-Driven Electricity Networks (3DEN) Initiative The mounting pressures to decarbonise and electrify, in conjunction with the climate and energy crises, are creating a new imperative for efficiency.
 How can digitalisation support greater efficiency and fast-track implementation across sectors and systems?
 This event will explore the role of smart grids for supporting reliable and efficient power systems in emerging and developing countries.